 13.3 Presentation to Annual General Meeting

 Once at least in every year the Board shall lay before the Institute in General Meeting an income and expenditure account for the period since the last preceding account, made up to a date not more than six months before such meeting, together with the balance sheet made up as at the same date.
-Every such balance sheet shall be accompanied by a report of The Board and a report of the Auditors, and a copy of such account, balance sheet and reports shall not less than twenty-one clear days before the date of the meeting be made available to all persons entitled to receive such notices of General Meeting in the manner in which notices are hereinafter directed to be served.
+Every such balance sheet shall be accompanied by a report of The Board and a report of the Auditors, and a copy of such account, balance sheet and reports shall not less than twenty-one clear days before the date of the meeting be sent to all persons entitled to receive such notices of General Meeting in the manner in which notices are hereinafter directed to be served.
 The Auditor’s report shall be read before the meeting as required by The Act.

 14 Audit